tireddy2/hsm-pqc/draft-ietf-pquip-pqc-hsm-constrained.md

 imposes a burden that must be explicitly addressed through selection of schemes with smaller signature sizes (e.g. FN-DSA).
 These choices should be aligned with the device’s operational profile, available memory, and longevity requirements.

-We note that a comprehensive study related to secure boot is provided in {{SECBOOT}}; readers are referred there for further details.
+We note that a comprehensive study related to secure boot on constrained devices is provided in {{SECBOOT}}; readers are referred there for further details.

 This informational document complements ongoing efforts in the following IETF working groups: